top of page

 The more AI enters our dispute systems, the more we need to prove we are not machines.
 For decades, many members of the public have felt like they were communicating with computers: portals, scripted responses, standard letters, and processes that do not listen.
 Now AI risks deepening that experience unless we deliberately respond in a different direction.

-For the past 20 years of my career, I’ve been saying: pick up the phone.
+For the past 20 years, I’ve been saying: pick up the phone.
 Now, more than ever, that message matters.
 Why?
 Because in an AI-shaped environment:

 1. the signal-to-noise ratio is lower (more words, less clarity),